Author of Paranormal Romance and Occult Thrillers

 Subscribe to my mailing list and get a free Eden Crowne novel of your choice.
 Just fill in the form below and pick your book.
 For the Dust to Dust series and Fall From Grace, 18 and over please.
 Adult language and situations.
 Fear Club is suitable for all ages.Plagued is only in pdf form so far, but if you're interested, that's available as well!

 Like vampires?
 You're going to love the Primes.

 The elemental Prime Vampires of Fae debuted in Dust to Dust: Fangs for the Memories.
-Now their back in true viscous game-playing style in Dust to Dust 2: WItch You Were Here.
+Now they're back in true vicious game-playing style in Dust to Dust 2: WItch You Were Here.

 The Mortal World has always been a playground for the bright, burning passions of the races of the Hidden Worlds.
 Humans are such satisfying lovers, playthings and avatars.
 One race of Fae, the Prime Vampires, took that concept of 'play' and created something far more sinister.
 And fun.
 For them.

 These powerful vampire kin of the eternal Elves, believe that hackneyed phrase 'All the world's a stage and the men and women merely players' is much more than a cliche.
 The Prime keep boredom at bay with complex role playing games that turn our world into a giant living game board exclusively for their amusement.

 Read more about them in Prime Directive, a quick guide to Primes in the Mortal World.

 Are You a Prime Vampire Sinner or a Saint?

 Prime Vampires, introduced in Dust To Dust: Fangs for Your Memories, spend their free time vacationing in our world playing complex games with us as their living game pieces.

 Two teams pick a city -- or country -- and square off against one another.
 One chooses 'Saints' the other, 'Sinners'.